loggr/agents/loggr-log4net/README.markdown

 ## How To Use

 When properly configured you shouldn't have to change your logging code.
-This Appender installs the loggr-dotnet agent, so you can add a reference to that and make better use of the Loggr posting API.
+This Appender includes the loggr-dotnet agent, so you can add a reference to that and make better use of the Loggr posting API.

 ## More Information